 In March 2016, the Organization entered into a line of credit agreement with Morgan Stanley Private Bank National Association which is collateralized by securities held in its Morgan Stanley investment account.
-The line carries a variable rate of interest equal to the one-month LIBOR rate plus 3.00%.
-The interest rate was 3.14% at September 30, 2020.
-The available credit on the line was \$100,000 and \$2,869,527 at September 30, 2020 and 2019, respectively.
-There was no balance outstanding on the line at September 30, 2020 and 2019.
+The line carries a variable rate of interest equal to a Secured Overnight Financing Rate (SOFR).
+The interest rate was 3.08% at September 30, 2021.
+The available credit on the line was \$100,000 at September 30, 2021 and 2020.
+There was no balance outstanding on the line at September 30, 2021 and 2020.